jenyss/OpenAIAgentSDKExperiment/README.md

-# Open AI Agent SDK Experiment
+# Open AI Agents SDK Experiment

 This OpenAI Agent is created by a LangGraph Agent with a vector search tool.
 The OpenAI Agent SDK documentation been embedded in the vector store to serve as a reference for the Agent.